What is the current state of AI?

 - how to address rising concerns about ethical and responsible AI; and

-Here are nine top 2021 trends IT leaders should prepare for now.
+Here are 10 top 2023 trends IT leaders should prepare for.

 1. Automated machine learning (AutoML)

-Two promising aspects of automated machine learning will be improved tools for labelling data and the automatic tuning of neural net architectures, said Michael Mazur, CEO of AI Clearing, which is using AI to improve construction reporting.
+Two promising aspects of automated machine learning will be improved tools for labelling data and the automatic tuning of neural net architectures, said Michael Mazur, CEO of software company AI Clearing, which uses AI to improve construction reporting.

 Going forward, Gartner predicts a focus on improving the various processes required to operationalize these models: PlatformOps, MLOps and DataOps.
 Gartner collectively calls these new capabilities XOps.